bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-09-08-gl3-certificates.md

 *If you have followed the guides to remove Keycloak it’s expected to not having its certificate directory.*

-Once you're finished, you can skip to [Updating NGINX and Starting Greenlight](#updating-nginx-and-starting-greenlight)
+Once you're finished, you can continue to [Updating NGINX and Starting Greenlight](#updating-nginx-and-starting-greenlight)

 ---
 ## Updating NGINX and Starting Greenlight